eckual/Stay-Stack/README.md

 - **Maximize Grid Size:** Aim to align the new grid over the old one to maximize its coverage.
 - **Test Your Precision:** Each successful stack advances the game, making the grids smaller and the challenge greater.

+### Stay in Rhythm:
+As the game progresses, timing becomes crucial.
+Align your stacks perfectly to maintain balance and avoid losing pieces of the grid.